ValeevGroup/SeQuant/README.md

 ```c++
 sample_ISR.assign_vacuum_occupied(L"x");
 ```
-Please keep in mind that at various points it is implied that spaces that vacuum occupied spaces are smaller than states that are unoccupied.
+Please keep in mind that at various points it is implied that spaces included in vacuum occupied have smaller `typeattr`(bitset/ unsigned int) than those spaces with `typeattr` outside of this range.

 we can evaluate Wick's theorem in single-product normal order: